bmarti44/DrupalQuickStart/README.md

 Run the following command in a folder you'd like to contain your drupal install.
 For the rest of this readme, we will pretend you ran the command in ~/DrupalQuickStart

-> wget https://raw.githubusercontent.com/bmarti44/DrupalQuickStart/master/quick-start-mac.sh && chmod +x quick-start-mac.sh && ./quick-start-mac.sh
+> https://github.com/bmarti44/DrupalQuickStart.git && chmod +x quick-start-mac.sh && ./quick-start-mac.sh

 # So what just happened?